 The director or Board of Directors calls for an AGM and sends notice of the AGM to all company shareholders.

-According to the Companies Act 2014, it is a legal requirement that all company shareholders receive the notice 21 days before an upcoming AGM regarding the date, time, location, and agenda via post or email.
+As per the Companies Act 2014, it is a legal requirement to send the AGM notice to all shareholders 21 days in advance, informing them about the date, time, location and agenda via post or email.

 An AGM may also be called at short notice if all shareholders agree.
-Just inform all the shareholders of their right to appoint a proxy.
+In such cases, inform all shareholders of their right to appoint a proxy to attend on their behalf.

 What is a proxy?